dlilly/scaffold-v1/README.md

 In deploying these types of projects, there is usually a fair amount of boilerplate code involved.
 Boilerplate code tends to hinder reusability, and code duplication can be an indicator of poor code quality.
 Moreover, if we are forced to start completely over for each project that means that extra time is taken during the “duplicated” phases of each.

-Medusa provides a framework for easily deploying code without many extra steps.
-Medusa leverages ctclient.js, which is a wrapper around the JavaScript CTP SDK that abstracts away credential management and uses async/await.
+scaffold provides a framework for easily deploying code without many extra steps. scaffold leverages [ctvault](https://github.com/dlilly/ctvault), which is a wrapper around the JavaScript CTP SDK that abstracts away credential management and uses async/await.

 ## Tech Stack